Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

 Let $g$ be a finite-order automorphism of a derived stack $Y$.
 Let $\langle g \rangle$ be the finite cyclic group generated by $g$.
-Then the \textit{the genuine fixed locus} of $g$ on $Y$, denote by $Y^g$, is defined to be genuine fixed locus of the action of $\langle g\rangle$ on $Y$:
+Then the \textit{derived fixed locus} of $g$ on $Y$, denote by $Y^g$, is defined to be the derived fixed locus of the action of $\langle g\rangle$ on $Y$:

 \end{defin}